-- Look up permitted uses for your zoning code, and check to see that your event will be allowed within your zone.
-If it isn't allowed, consider talking with neighbors and the zoning officials about accommodating your event. - Make your facility as accessible as you reasonably can to persons with disabilities. - Offer basic sanitation facilities at all events: portable toilets, hand sanitizer, and water. - If you serve prepared food, check with the local public health official about whether you need a temporary food facility or food establishment permit. - Call your insurance agent and discuss the event beforehand.
-If you charge a fee, will you become a commercial operation and does your policy cover commercial projects?
-If individuals are injured, will their injuries be covered?
-Are you up to date on your premium payments?
-What is the procedure for if a person is injured?
-Can you get a discount for mitigating risk with waivers, signage, or restricting access?
-If your agent assures you that your event is covered, create a paper trail by using a log book or a follow-up email to the agent. - Be cautious about allowing access to animals.
-If you do, offer sanitizer, post instructions, and limit access. - If you have livestock, check that your fences comply with the legal minimums regarding spacing, height, tensile strength, post location, etc. Your insurance coverage may require it. - If your state has Ag Tourism laws to protect the farm owner, be sure to find out what signage you need to display to be in compliance with these laws.
+- 1.)
+Look up permitted uses for your zoning code, and check to see that your event will be allowed within your zone.
+If it isn't allowed, consider talking with neighbors and the zoning officials about accommodating your event. - 2.)
+Make your facility as accessible as you reasonably can to persons with disabilities. - 3.)
+Offer basic sanitation facilities at all events: portable toilets, hand sanitizer, and water. - 4.)
+If you serve prepared food, check with the local public health official about whether you need a temporary food facility or food establishment permit. - 5.)
+Call your insurance agent and discuss the event beforehand.
+Here are just a few of the things to ask him. - a.)
+Are you up to date on your insurance payments? - b.)
+If you charge a fee, will you become a commercial operation.
+Does your policy cover commercial projects? - c.)
+If individuals are injured, will their injuries be covered? - d.)
+What is the procedure for if a person is injured? - e.)
+Can you get a discount for mitigating risk with waivers, signage, or restricting access? - f.)
+If your agent assures you that your event is covered, create a paper trail by using a log book or a follow-up email to the agent. - g.)
+Be cautious about allowing access to animals.
+If you do, offer sanitizer, post instructions, and limit access. - h.)
+If you have livestock, check that your fences comply with the legal minimums regarding spacing, height, tensile strength, post location, etc. Your insurance coverage may require it. - 6.)
+If your state has Ag Tourism Laws to protect the farm owner, be sure to find out what signage you need to display to be in compliance with these laws.